Copyright © Giulia Skye 2021

 “Absolutely.
 You got my email, didn’t you?”

-Taking a forkful of his own potato salad, Seb studied her as he ate.
+Taking a forkful of his potato salad, Seb studied her as he ate.
 There was something odd about this woman, but Jimmy had assured him Cassie was “sweet, reliable, and honest”.

 “Your contractual title is Personal Assistant and you’ll be paid weekly.”
 Seb reached into his inside pocket for the salary form he’d printed off before leaving home and pushed it toward her.
 “You’ll need to fill out your personal details as well as your banking information.
-My accountant in Ottawa will process the payment.
+My accountant will process the payment.
 Did you print off and sign the contract and non-disclosure agreement I emailed you?”

 “The contract?”
 Cassie paused eating, eyeing the salary form between them.
 “Gosh, I’m sorry.
 I forgot to bring it with me.”